 -

 Updates for applications and libraries found in the official distribution repositories.
-Examples include applications like Chromium, Firefox, Apache HTTP Server, NGINX, and core system components such as the Linux kernel, OpenSSL, and OpenSSH.
+Examples include applications like Chromium, Firefox, Apache HTTP Server, NGINX, R, and core system components such as the Linux kernel, OpenSSL, and OpenSSH.

 -